-CHOOSING THE RIGHT BIKING / CYCLING TOUR
+CHOOSING THE RIGHT BIKING / CYCLING ROUTE

 We want you to have the best possible time during your biking tour in Japan with us, and matching your experience level, and current physical conditioning to an appropriate adventure is the most important part of ensuring you have a truly enjoyable trip.
 With that said, it is incredibly hard to create a one-size-fits-all system that accurately portrays the difficulty and challenges of each unique bike trip within the context of its particular environment, trail conditions, technical aspects, distance, duration and elevation gain.
 Perhaps this is why there is no universal standard for rating the difficulty of biking trails.